Dalarcsis/ScrapTF-Auto-Raffler/README.md

 EN:
 - In case of winning, the extension sends a notification to your PC about the victory.
 Sometimes this function can be disabled.
 To check if notifications are working, go to "Settings", "System", "Notifications and actions".
 Scroll down and find the "Get notifications from these apps" block.
 Make sure that Google Chrome is set to "On".
-- Sometimes the extension can "freeze" when encountering a captcha.
-This is normal, and it could happen even if you manually entered into many hands at once.
-To solve the freezing problem, turn off the extension and pass the captcha (1-2 times) yourself.
-After that, the extension can be turned on again.
+- Sometimes the extension may "freeze" when encountering a captcha.
+This is normal and could happen even if you manually entered many sweepstakes at once.
+To solve the freezing problem, turn off the extension and solve the captcha (1-2 times) yourself.
+After that, you can turn the extension back on.
 - To keep the extension running without interruption, you can pin the [Scrap.tf](https://scrap.tf/raffles) tab and leave the browser open while you do your thing.